kulsoomzahra/poll_app/README.md

 <li>vote in existing polls</li>
 <li>view poll results</li>

+This app can be integrated with any educational firm , enterprise , customer review sites etc to know their opinion/feedback.

 # Setting it up

 If you plan to contribute, below are the steps you need to follow.